-7.4 The proposed scheme has been sensitively designed to ensure that it would not result in any detrimental impacts on the living conditions at neighbouring properties.
+7.6 The proposed scheme has been sensitively designed to ensure that it would not result in any detrimental impacts on the living conditions at neighbouring properties.
 In this case, the site shares common boundaries with no. 82 to the west of the host dwelling, no. 86 to the east and nos.
 81, 83, 85 and 87 Cherry Lane to the south.

-7.5 By reason of the separation distances available the proposed development would not impact on those dwellings to the rear of the site on Cherry Lane.
+7.7 By reason of the separation distances available the proposed development would not impact on those dwellings to the rear of the site on Cherry Lane.
 The proposal by reason of its design would also not impact on the residential amenities of no. 82 East Road.

-7.6 Regarding the host property, this has been extended at the rear with a single storey extension and rear roof dormer.
-As a consequence of the single storey rear extension at no. 84 the proposed single storey element of the design would not result in any overbearing impacts, loss of outlook, daylight or sunlight.
+7.8 Regarding the host property, this has been extended at the rear with a single storey extension and rear roof dormer.
+As a consequence of the single storey rear extension at no. 84 and the design of the new attached dwelling the scheme would not result in any overbearing impacts, loss of outlook, daylight or sunlight.